Bijbehara railway station

-Bijbiara railway station is a railway station on the Northern Railway network in Anantnag, Jammu and Kashmir.
+Bijbiara Railway Station is a railway station on the Northern Railway network in Anantnag, Jammu and Kashmir.
 It is the twelfth station on the railway line about 93 km from Baramulla railway station.
 It is 3 km away from the main town.

 History

 The station has been built as part of the Jammu–Baramulla line megaproject, intending to link the Kashmir Valley with Jammu Tawi and the rest of the Indian rail network.

 Location

 The station is located near Hassanpora in Anantnag district.

 Reduced level

 The station is situated at an elevation (RL) of 1594 m above mean sea level.

 Division

-The railway station lies in the Firozpur Cantonment division of Northern Railways.
+The railway station lies in the Firozpur Cantonment division of Northern Railway.

 Design

 The station features Kashmiri wood architecture, with an intended ambiance of a royal court which is designed to complement the local surroundings to the station.
 Station signage is predominantly in Urdu and English and Hindi.